SongYYYY/KDD22-OODGAT/README.md

 https://dl.acm.org/doi/abs/10.1145/3534678.3539457

 To run the scripts, please create a folder named 'pyg_data' in the root directory.
-In the first run, datasets will be automatically downloaded to the folder from Pytorch_Geometric.
+In the first run, datasets will be automatically downloaded to the folder from torch_Geometric.
 ## Usage
 ### install dependencies
 > pip install torch_geometric